 But there has been no outwardly-perceptible movement to more intensive substantive education of the judiciary, despite multiple advanced practitioners volunteering to supply whatever assistance, support, and education might be desired.

 On one of the subjects discussed in 2009 – getting increased judicial recognition and addressing of “the real-world costs to real-world people of legal proceedings” – there was zero movement.
 An intermittent series of these notes (see Nos.
-28 – “Attorney’s Fees and Burden Shifting,” and 30 – “Attorney Fees: Deferring & EDCR 5.11,” posted at http://willicklawgroup.com/newsletters) was intended to convey some of that information, for whichever judicial officers might be paying
+28 – “Attorney’s Fees and Burden Shifting,” and 30 – “Attorney Fees: Deferring & EDCR 5.11,” posted at https://willicklawgroup.com/newsletters) was intended to convey some of that information, for whichever judicial officers might be paying attention to them.

 But when that subject was raised at the 2011 Ely conference (the referenced legal note was in the materials), not one of the 20+ judges assembled on the stage expressed a whiff of intent, attention, or even understanding of the concept of subjecting fee award requests to a logical, analytical, and consistent analysis from case to case.